SafeShows/guilded_rs/readme.md

             None => {
                 // Returns None if the request failed.
                 // in this case look at the console for the error message.
+                // And if you need help with that don't be
+                // shy and send me a message on guilded.
             }
         }
     },